 Car Rental Koh Samui Airport

-With budget car rental in Koh Samui you can take in the island’s secluded stretches of sand and gain insight to the local fishermen’s traditional way of life, away from the hustle and bustle of Chaweng.
+With budget car rental Koh Samui you can take in the island’s secluded stretches of sand and gain insight to the local fishermen’s traditional way of life, away from the hustle and bustle of Chaweng.
 Driving here is straightforward, with island roads in good conditions and signs posted in both English and Thai.

-All companies are represented in the airport arrivals hall.
+All the big car rental companies are represented in the airport arrivals hall.
 All suppliers offer a fleet that ranges from compact Honda Brio size to mid size Altis and full size Camry.
 In addition these suppliers can provide self drive minibus rental and large SUV categories that can seat 7 including the driver.
 For a cheap run about the 2 door pickup is the best choice.
 The Airport is located at the northern part of the island near Bo Phut Beach.

 Thailand's premier island destination after Phuket, Samui boasts dozen of beautiful white sand Gulf beaches.
 Most visitors stay in the main resort of Chaweng but you haven’t really seen this island until you’ve explored quieter corners such as Bang Rak, Bophut and Laem Yai.